resbaz/nectar-cloud-lessons/Planning/Windows_shells.md

 A wrapper around cygwin

+Advantage is that it is so similar to the OSX shell in use we only need one lesson stream.

 Disadvantage is the bizarro /cygdrive/c/Users/IEUser/ dance to get to the users home directory.

 Disadvantage is that it ignores file permissions [by design](https://github.com/babun/babun/issues/457).